Akeau Unnahalekhaka (Thailand)

 SURINDER KAUR M S PADA

-Surinder Kaur M S Pada
+Surinder Kaur M S Pada (Singapore)

 Dr Surinder Pada is the Head of the Division of Infectious Diseases in JurongHealth Campus.
 She practises as a Senior Consultant in Ng Teng Fong General Hospital.
 She is also the Chairperson of Infection Control in JurongHealth Campus and a Visiting Consultant Physician for Infectious Diseases at the National University Hospital.